ndrake/storypoints/README.md

 # storypoints

-A simple story point flash card webapp.
+A simple story point flash card webapp, built with volo and based off the hammer.js carousel demo.

 ## Links